jabrena/type-problems/README.md

 # Type problems
-A set of problems to improve your skills with `TyDD, Type Driven Development` in Java and some Functional libraries.
+A set of problems to improve your skills with `TyDD, Type Driven Development` with Java and some additional Functional libraries.

 ## Motivation